MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/high-availability-federated-authentication-phase-4-configure-web-application-pro.md

 When you have supplied location and resource group values, run the resulting block at the Azure PowerShell command prompt or in the PowerShell ISE.

 > [!TIP]
-> For a text file that contains all of the PowerShell commands in this article and a Microsoft Excel configuration workbook that generates ready-to-run PowerShell command blocks based on your custom settings, see the [Federated Authentication for Office 365 in Azure Deployment Kit](https://gallery.technet.microsoft.com/Federated-Authentication-8a9f1664).
+> For a text file that has all of the PowerShell commands in this article and a Microsoft Excel configuration workbook that generates ready-to-run PowerShell command blocks based on your custom settings, see the [Federated Authentication for Office 365 in Azure Deployment Kit](https://gallery.technet.microsoft.com/Federated-Authentication-8a9f1664).

 ```
 # Set up key variables